 Alternatively, many people attend in person for the initial consultation and are happy to attend virtually for follow-up consultation.
 I find this approach works well and is the model used in many hospitals now.

-Presented a poster at the Irish Neurology Association meeting in June 2019 which was organised by the Irish Institute of Clinical Neuroscience on the recently published document ‘Migraine: Diagnosis and Management from a GP perspective’ of which I was the lead author.
-Dr Martin Ruttledge, Headache Neurologist and Ms Esther Tomkins, Advance Nurse Headache Practitioner were co-authors and actively involved in the project.
-The document has been adopted for use by many hospitals including Tallaght University Hospital.
-It is currently available in the members area of the Irish College of General Practitioners website (www.icgp.ie).
+Presented a poster at the Irish Neurology Association meeting in June 2019 which was organised by the Irish Institute of Clinical Neuroscience on Quick Reference Guide ‘Migraine: Diagnosis and Management from a GP perspective’ of which I was the lead author.
+Dr Martin Ruttledge, Headache Neurologist and Ms Esther Tomkins, Advance Nurse Headache Practitioner were co-authors.